MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics-errors.md

  **Cause:** The tenant id is a guid and has to be in the format of xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 If you enter any other string in the tenant input box you will get this error.

- **To fix this error:** Go to the admin center \> **Reports** \> **Usage** and locate the Office 365 Adoption tile on the main dashboard page.
+ **To fix this error:** Go to the admin center \> **Reports** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2074756" target="_blank">Usage</a> and locate the Office 365 Adoption tile on the main dashboard page.
 The tenant id is listed on the tile.
 You can copy it from here and paste it in the dialog box for connecting to the content pack.

 ## The tenant ID you provided is not recognized by our system